ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 More shortcut keys are available; see cheat menu items.
 You can edit the shortcut keys; see in-game keybindings.
-If you want to be able to bind a menu item: msg me and I'll add it to keybindings.
+If you want to be able to bind a menu item: msg me and I'll add a keybinding.

 When I say object that means either the selected object or the object under the mouse cursor.